Alex Vause: Season 4

 In the first episode, Vause is seen being strangled by Aydin Bayat in the greenhouse, struggling for her life.
 She is saved by Lolly Whitehill who kicks him seemingly to death.
 However, Vause discovers in the night that he is just barely alive and is forced to suffocate him.
 Vause and Whitehill, planning on burying Aydin under the floorboards, discover Frieda Berlin, who has found the body in its temporary hiding place.
 Together Vause, Whitehill, and Berlin dismember and bury the body in the garden.
 As the season progresses, Whitehill becomes increasingly at risk of blowing their cover.
 Meanwhile, Vause is suffering from guilt and lives in constant fear of being caught.
 When Berlin suggests poisoning Whitehill, Vause confides in Galina "Red" Reznikov, hoping she will convince Berlin otherwise.
 In episode 8, Vause and Chapman bond again while getting high with Nichols in the garden, and their relationship once again progresses.
 Aydin's body is found in an unwarranted investigation by Desi Piscatella, resulting in Whitehill being sent to psych.
 Vause is never questioned about his murder.
 Vause's guilt manifests itself in notes left around the prison, revealing Aydin's name.
 Chapman convinces Vause to find them all, and prepares to burn them.

+Season 5

+Following Poussey Washington's death and the subsequent prison riot, Alex and Piper (Taylor Schilling) help Linda (Beth Dover) disguise herself as an inmate for her protection.
+Alex help Piper and Taystee (Danielle Brooks) to strengthen their negotiating position by confiscating supplies sent by the governor.
+Piscatella captures Red, Piper, Alex and several other inmates and violently breaks Alex's arm, Piper with the help of other inmates overpowers Piscatella.
+Now evidence gathered by Gina (Abigail Savage) is released online cornering Piscatella.
+As the negotiations collapse a big proposal takes place, Piper proposes to Alex and she accepts, providing a sigh of releif before Alex joins Piper and several other inmates in hiding inside Frieda's bunker until CERT officers breach the bunker at the end of the riot.

+Season 6

+Following the prison riot, Alex is transferred to Litchfield Maximum Security along with the other inmates who were found in Frieda's (Dale Soules) bunker.
+After initially fearing Alex has died during the riot, Piper is renuited with her in general population.
+Alex later becomes involved in Badison's smartphone smuggling operation, reluctantly hiding and concealing a cellphone during prison searches.
+As the two adjust to a life in maximum security, Piper proposes that they have a prison wedding to strengthen their relationship.
+Alex later agrees to work for Carol (Henny Russell) in exchange for Badison (Amanda Fuller) leaving Piper alone.
+As Piper's release from Litchfield approaches, she and Alex are married in prison ceremony officiated by Nicky Nichols.